Tacoma Art Museum Haub Galleries

-This project is an approximately 16,000 square-foot addition designed to house the Haub Western Art collection—and in the process, doubling the size of the museum’s gallery space.
-Not simply an addition of space, the expansion creates a prominent new entry through the addition of a 30-foot-high canopy and better street presence by opening up the new galleries to the street through large windows.
+This project is an approximately 16,000-square-foot addition designed to house the Haub Western Art collection—and in the process, doubling the size of the museum’s gallery space.
+The expansion creates a prominent new entry through the addition of a 30-foot-high canopy and better street presence by opening up the new galleries to the street through large windows.
 The new wing builds upon Tacoma’s rich history, while invigorating its urban connectedness.
-The intended impression is of industrial-ness as opposed to postindustrial-ness.
-Materiality as opposed to abstraction.
-Intimateness as opposed to grandiosity.

 As a counterpoint to the stainless steel cladding of the existing museum, the new addition is clad with Richlite, a locally-produced material that is made from recycled paper, organic fiber and phenolic resin.
 The company that makes it is based in Tacoma.
 Its earthy color, provenance, and material components reference the city’s connections to shipping, logging, and railroading.

 The new galleries stretch along Pacific Avenue for greater pedestrian engagement and are characterized by its pedestrian scale and details, including a set of three sliding sun screens.
 The 16-feet-wide-by-17-feet-tall screens, operated by a hand-wheel, roll like box car doors across the façade and nest together enabling the museum to control the amount natural light admitted to the building.
 The enhanced entry and lobby created between the existing museum and the new wing—a sheltered gathering place—forms a welcoming gesture to the community, both figuratively and literally.